adam-cowley/twitch-project/docs/05-authorisation.md

 }
 ```

-Again, to test the features of this endpoint we can create another group in the end-to-end tests.
+Again, to test this endpoint we can create another group in the end-to-end tests.
 When provided with a valid token, the API should return 10 movies:

 ```ts
 describe('GET /genres/:id', () => {